Biking Basics for Beginners

 Hilly terrain poses its own challenges.
 Use your gears effectively to maintain a comfortable cadence while climbing.
 Shift to a lower gear before reaching the hill to avoid heavy resistance.
 When descending, control your speed by feathering the brakes and shifting to higher gears when necessary.

-See also How To Choose A Kids Bike
+See also Best Kids Bike

 Cycling in traffic can be intimidating, but with the right precautions, it can be done safely.
 Stay visible by wearing bright clothing and using lights and reflectors.
 Follow traffic rules and use hand signals to communicate your intentions to motorists.
 Plan your routes to include bike lanes or quieter roads if possible.